mortizm1988/PhD_accounting_governance/slides.md

   -  Example on two papers with the same RQ.
   -   obfuscation or transparency?
 ---
-The presence of processing costs means that disclosures are not public information as traditionally deﬁned but are instead a form of private information.
+The presence of processing costs means that disclosures are not public information as traditionally defined but are instead a form of private information.

 Analytical theory has typically focused on capital markets.
 - classic rational models: Grossman & Stiglitz (1980), Verrecchia (1982).